-U.S. could become next coronavirus epicenter, WHO says
+U.S. could be next 'virus epicenter', as India locks down, global recession looms

 The provincial capital Wuhan, which has been in total lockdown since Jan.
 23, will lift its travel restrictions on April 8.

-However, the risk from overseas infections appears to be on the rise, prompting tougher screening and quarantine measures in major cities such as the capital Beijing.
+However, the risk from overseas infections appears to be on the rise, prompting tougher screening and quarantine measures in cities such as the capital Beijing.

-Interactive graphic tracking global spread of coronavirus: open in external browser - here

-Additional reporting by Emma Farge, Stephanie Nebehay, Karolos Grohmann, Leika Kihara, Sakura Murakami, Lusha Zhang and Huizhong Wu; Writing by Nick Macfie; Editing by Jon Boyle and Angus MacSwan
+Additional reporting by Emma Farge, Stephanie Nebehay, Karolos Grohmann, Leika Kihara, Sakura Murakami, Lusha Zhang, Huizhong Wu, Sanjeev Miglani and Nupur Anand; Writing by Nick Macfie; Editing by Jon Boyle and Angus MacSwan